How Long Do You Need to Wipe Your Baby For?

 It’s great to encourage independence in your child.
 Still, there are some factors to consider before you let them wipe solo:

 • They might need some help - Young children aren’t always able to reach all the important areas.
 Navigating around the genitals can be especially challenging.
+A toilet mirror isn't the worst idea, but mostly I recommend that for children who have a really hard time sitting still long enough to wip eproperly.

 • You’ll need to encourage thoroughness - Your child might not get the job done properly after a quick swipe with toilet paper.